 Who can apply for a post-master's fellowship

-We seek recent graduates of accredited graduate programs in Social Work to join us as Post-Master's Fellows.
-If you earned a Master's in Social Work (MSW or MSSW) in 2018 or will earn your degree in Spring or Summer of 2019, then you are eligible to apply. **We encourage applicants with diverse life experiences, including criminal justice involvement.**
+We seek recent graduates of accredited graduate programs in Social Work to join us as Post-Master's Fellows. **We encourage applicants with diverse life experiences, including criminal justice involvement.**

 Why should you consider becoming a Post-Master's Fellow with IJRD?

-This full-time, 36 month paid fellowship runs from June 2019 through June 2022.
-The Post-Master's Fellowship with IJRD is the only fellowship in the nation which provides Master's level social workers with in-depth, hands-on training opportunities with criminal justice-involved individuals and families.
-As a Post-Master's Fellow, you will develop specialized and highly sought after skills which will provide an excellent foundation for the next steps of your career.
-We will provide ongoing in-service training, workshops, and resources throughout your three-year tenure to help you develop professionally as both a clinician and a researcher.
+This full-time paid fellowship is the only fellowship in the nation that provides Master's level social workers with in-depth, hands-on training opportunities with criminal justice-involved individuals and families.
+As a Post-Master's Fellow, you will develop specialized and highly sought-after skills that will provide an excellent foundation for the next steps of your career.
+We will provide ongoing in-service training, workshops, and resources throughout your tenure to help you develop professionally as both a clinician and a researcher.
 We will also provide resources for clinical supervision and mentorship.
-Whether you choose the Clinical Practice or Research tracks, the Post-Master's Fellowship will prepare you as a leader in the field and position you on the forefront of criminal justice reforms, helping to increase the well-being of millions of individuals who are involved with the criminal justice system every year.
+Whether you choose the Clinical Practice or Research tracks, the Post-Master's Fellowship will prepare you as a leader in the field and position you at the forefront of criminal justice reforms, helping to increase the well-being of millions of individuals who are involved with the criminal justice system every year.